Joshua & Jesus

 Joshua & Jesus:

-Hebrews 4:8 strengthens the fact that the King James Bible is the inspired translation of “the holy scriptures” (Rom.
+Hebrews 4:8 & Acts 7:45 strengthen the fact that the King James Bible is the inspired translation of “the holy scriptures” (Rom.
 1:2; II Tim.
 3:15) because it enforces the typology between Joshua and the Lord Jesus.
 Joshua represents victory through promise. (cf. Matt.
 12:20; I Cor.
-15:57) Christ is “...the captain of their salvation...”
+15:57) Jesus Christ is “...the captain of their salvation...”
 (Heb.
 2:10).
-As Israel's military leader Joshua was also confronted by this "captain" (see Joshua 5:13-15).
+[Note: the word "captain" is removed in modern bibles as well.]
+As Israel's military leader Joshua, in the Book of JOSHUA, was also confronted by this "captain" (see Joshua 5:13-15).
 But all the corrupt perversions of the Bible destroy this typology.
 But the KJV translation rendered the Greek inspirationally. (see also Acts 7:45) For the Spirit shewth Joshua's conquest of Canaan as a picture of Christ's eternal victory at Calvary. (cf. Heb.
 10:12-13) Christ will come back on a white horse at His Second Coming. (see Rev. 19:11) I think a fitting title is: CALVARY'S CAVALIER.
-Amen.
+Amen. ¶ The whole Bible could be called "The Book of Joshua" or "The Book of Jesus".
+Afterall, Jesus said the Scriptures testify of himself (see John 5:39).

 Therefore we see that the translated text of the KJV is prophetically inspired.
 This is called KJV ‘advanced revelation’—viz. translated Scriptures sharpened by the Holy Ghost. (see Hebrews 4:12, 11:5)